 Haikumages are original words, images, haiku, senryū, and other short-poem musings, from the twisted brain, blurry eyes, cracked lens, and bleeding heart of The Haikook (aka Russ Murray).

 Why — if haiku and senryu are intended to stand alone as self-contained poems — do I add images?
-Because I was a photographer first, and started writing poems formally only after I realized I was posting images with captions, which were essentially haiku or senryū anyway!
+Because I was a photographer first.
+I started writing poems formally only after I realized I was posting images with captions, which were essentially haiku or senryū anyway!

 See additional “definitions” below or visit the “Forms and Syllables” page of this site for more information about haiku, senryū, forms, and syllables.

 How did I get here?
-After fancying myself a wordsmith since childhood, and dabbling with haiku posts (text only) between 2010-2011, I decided to launch a year-long, post-per-day project for 2012, inspired by a high-school friend who was haiku-posting regularly on Facebook.
+After fancying myself a wordsmith from childhood, inspired by my father, and beginning to dabble with haiku posts between 2010-2011, I decided to undertake a year-long, post-per-day project for 2012, inspired by a high-school friend who was haiku-posting regularly on Facebook.
 Once I announced my intentions, I was afraid it would not be possible to write something worthwhile every, single day, but I committed and began on 1/1/2012…

-It turned out to be a beautiful, creative exercise, an emotional outlet, and a great deal of fun, connecting me to many new people around the globe along the way.
-I discovered that it was not impossible to write daily, but it was quite challenging and ultimately unsustainable.
-I was relieved when 2012 was over and I could return to a more relaxed posting regimen.
+It turned out to be a beautiful, creative exercise, an emotional outlet, and lots of fun, connecting me to many new people around the globe!
+Along the way, I discovered it was not impossible to write daily, but it was quite challenging, exhausting, and ultimately unsustainable.
+As you can imagine, I was relieved when 2012 ended and I could return to a more relaxed posting regimen.

 At the end of 2012, I had published roughly 400 short poems with images on this blog.
 Since then, I’ve written 3-400 more, captured gigabytes of photographs, and life keeps presenting me with new subjects, observations, events and feelings to write about and capture.
-My writing keeps changing and evolving over time, and I often revisit and study the ancient Japanese and contemporary English masters of the haiku/senryū forms, to re-infuse classic elements and rules, while also breaking them, and exploring alternative syllable structures.
+My writing is always changing, filtered through life experiences and influences, but has evolved into a recognizable, personal style, which may not be everyone’s cup of tea.
+Periodically, I’ll revisit the ancient Japanese and contemporary English masters of the haiku / senryū forms, after which I’ll re-infuse classic elements, reapply traditional rules, then break them (again), and continue to explore alternative syllable structures.

 – – – – – / – – – – – – – / – – – – – – – – / – – – – – / – – –